History of the euro: Minting

 The designs for the new coins and notes were announced between 1996 and 1998, and production began at the various mints and printers on 11 May 1998.
 The task was large, and would require the full three-and-a-half-years.
 In all, 7.4 billion notes and 38.2 billion coins would be available for issuance to consumers and businesses on 1 January 2002.
 In seven nations, the new coins—struck in the run-up to 1 January 2002—would bear a 2002 date.
 In Belgium, Finland, France, the Netherlands, and Spain, the new coins would bear the date of striking, so those five countries would be the only ones to strike euro coins dated 1999, 2000, and 2001.
 Small numbers of coins from Monaco, Vatican City, and San Marino were also struck.
 These immediately became popular collector's items, commanding premiums well above face value.
 New issues continue to do so to this day.

 Meanwhile, a parallel task was to educate the European public about the new coins.
 Posters were issued showing the designs, which were used on items ranging from playing cards to T-shirts.
 As a final step, on 15 December 2001, banks began exchanging "euro starter kits", plastic pouches with a selection of the new coins in each country (generally, between 10 and 20 euros' worth—though Finland's contained one of each coin, totalling €3.88).
 They would not be usable in commerce until 1 January, when notes would be made available as well.
 Larger starter kits, containing a roll of each denomination, were available as well in some nations.

 Retailers and government agencies had a considerable task as well.
-For items to be sold to the public, dual pricing was commonly utilised.
+For items to be sold to the public, dual pricing was commonly used.
 Postage stamps for governments (as well as stamps issued by the United Nations Postal Administration for the UN offices in Vienna) often bore denominations both in the legacy currency and euros, assuring continued utility beyond 2001.
 Banks bore a huge task, not only in preparation for the change of the notes and coins, but also in the back office.
 Beginning in 1999, all deposits and loans were technically in euros, but deposits and withdrawals continued in the legacy currency.
 Statements would bear balances in both currencies beginning no later than 1 July 2001, and earlier if required by the customer's needs.

-Beginning on 1 December 2001, coins and notes were distributed from secure storage, first to large retailers, and then to smaller ones.
+Starting on 1 December 2001, coins and notes were distributed from secure storage, first to large retailers, and then to smaller ones.
 It was widely expected that there would be massive problems on and after 1 January.
 Such a changeover, across twelve populous countries, had never been attempted before.